ccarabine/Churchbarn-holiday-let/README.md

 e.)
 When user submitted the enquiry from, there was a warning notification to advise user that the form was not secure

-* Corrective action: the enquiry form was linked to an insecure ‘formdump’ website, I didn’t wish to use The Code Institute site due to incorrect branding, so I created an additional page to thank user for their enquiry.
+* Corrective action: the enquiry form was linked to an insecure ‘formdump’ website, I didn’t wish to use The Code Institute site due to incorrect branding, so I created an additional page "submit-form" to thank user for their enquiry.

 f.)
 The text/paragraph above the enquiry form was touching the enquiry form